Daudet N'Dongala

-Daudet N'Dongala (born 16 September 1994) is a French professional footballer who plays as a winger for Bulgarian Second League club CSKA 1948.
+Daudet N'Dongala (born 16 September 1994) is a French professional footballer who plays as a winger.

 Career

 Saecelles & Nantes

 N'Dongala started his career with Sarcelles, before moved to the Nantes academy in 2012.

 Slavia Sofia

 In July 2015, N'Dongala signed a contract with Bulgarian side Slavia Sofia, after a successful trial period with the club.
 He made his A Group debut in a 3–0 away win over Pirin Blagoevgrad on 27 July, playing full 90 minutes.
 He scored 2 debut goals in the A Group on 7 December 2015 in a match against Lokomotiv Plovdiv.

 Balıkesirspor

 He signed for Turkish side Balıkesirspor on 12 July 2016.
 He left the club at the end of 2016.

 Şanlıurfaspor

 In January 2017, N'Dongala joined Şanlıurfaspor.

 Botev Plovdiv

 On 11 August 2017, N'Dongala signed a two-year contract with Bulgarian club Botev Plovdiv.
 Seven days later, on 18 August, N'Dongala made a debut during the 1–2 defeat from PFC Cherno More Varna.
 On 24 September N'Dongala scored his first goal for Botev Plovdiv during the 3–0 win in the derby game against Lokomotiv Plovdiv.
 On 9 December 2017 N'Dongala scored a goal for the 3–0 win over Etar Veliko Tarnovo.